pragyamittal0/forecasting/README.md

 # 📦 Inbound Supply Chain Forecasting

-This project predicts daily inbound freight volume to a Walmart-style distribution center using historical data.
+This project predicts daily inbound freight volume to a distribution center using historical data.
 It evaluates multiple forecasting models—from traditional Linear Regression to advanced time series models like Prophet and LSTM—and compares their accuracy to support operational planning, resource allocation, and disruption management.

 ---